andreireanu/vr-apps/StaticGesturesRecognition/README.md

 # Static Gestures Recognition Unity project

-This Unity project lets you define and use your own static gestures in a VR application.
+This Unity project lets the user define and utilize her/his own static gestures in a VR application.
 A static gesture is defined as having a frame time duration, so the system will be able to detect an executed gesture for every frame.

 ## Hardware requirements